Outdoor Living Spaces: How to Build Your Perfect Okanagan Backyard (2026)

 A 3-season room takes the covered patio concept and adds walls—usually glass panels or retractable screens.
 You get wind protection, bug-free evenings, and a space that’s comfortable from March through November without any heating.

 These are fantastic for hot tub enclosures, dining areas, or just a quiet place to read when it’s breezy outside.
-Cost typically runs $15,000 to $30,000.
-That’s a lot less than adding a room to your house, and you don’t need the same permits you’d need for a full addition.
+A 3-season room costs a lot less than adding a room to your house, and many go up without the permit hassle of a full addition.

 3. 4-Season Sunrooms